clwluvw/GoogleHome-With-Arduino/README.md

-# IFTTT With Google Assistant
+# Google Home with Arduino
 This project contains Node.js Express & WebSocket for getting request from IFTTT Webhook service and send it to ESP8266 WebSocket Client for changing light state on/off

 ESP8266 codes stored in `ArduinoESP8266` directory